JunnanShimizu/SudokuSolver/README.md

 # SudokuSolver
 A stack-based sudoku solver that utilizes a depth-first search algorithm.
-Everything implemented myself including the stack data structure.
+Everything implemented myself including the stack data structure with the exception of LandscapeDisplay.java.